-Jane Dickson, was born in the sixties and raised on the family farm in Dunnville, Ontario, Canada.
-At 47 she discovered her passion for intuitive painting while living on the west coast of British Columbia.
+Jane Dickson was born in the sixties and raised on the family farm in Dunnville, Ontario, Canada.
+At 47 she discovered her passion for intuitive painting while living in Greater Vancouver, British Columbia.

 In 2014 Jane returned to the Niagara Peninsula, exhibiting her art in juried shows such as Pelham Art Festival and Toronto Outdoor Art Fair.
 Her art has been featured in ArtAscent Journal, and can be found in private collections in Canada, United States, and Mexico.